Self-hosted deployment

 make start # infra + DB migrations + admin backend

-make web APP=admin # admin frontend (separate terminal)
+make web APP=admin # admin frontend (run in a second terminal)

-make start brings up all infrastructure (PostgreSQL, Redis, Milvus, NebulaGraph, observability), applies database migrations, and starts the admin backend.
-The frontend requires a separate make web APP=admin command.
+make start brings up PostgreSQL, Redis, Milvus, NebulaGraph, and the observability stack, applies database migrations, and starts the admin backend.
+The frontend runs separately.

 • Admin API at http://localhost:8000